 Public Health England

 Public Health England’s current stance tends to lean towards the Infectious Diseases Society of America’s (IDSA) view which doesn’t acknowledge Lyme disease as a chronic infection and short courses of antibiotics are generally recommended.
 Any symptoms that persist beyond treatment are often accredited to a condition known as Post-Lyme Disease Treatment Syndrome.
 One study conducted in the US showed that more than 50% of patients were still ill 6-12 months after a short term course of antibiotics, arguing the case for re-treatment.
 The NICE guideline for Lyme disease was published in 2018 and this is now the advice most doctors in the UK will follow.

 Doctors who form the International Lyme and Associated Disease Society (ILADS) tend to recognise the need for longer courses of integrative treatment in some cases due to the persistent nature of the disease and take into account co-infections and other aspects of chronic illness which may be contributing to symptoms.
-This study attempts to define chronic Lyme disease.

 The debate has divided the medical community and effectively lead to two standards of care.
 Doctors who do treat patients for longer than the recommended short course of antibiotics may feel as though their licenses are under threat and patients are caught in the middle of the argument, often not knowing which way to turn.

 What to do?

 As many NHS doctors do not tend to recognise chronic Lyme disease, patients who are still unwell after receiving a short course of treatment for Lyme disease are usually forced to seek private or alternative treatment if they can afford to do so.
 As there are so few Lyme literate practitioners in the UK, this often involves trips abroad.
 There is also the issue of patients who were never treated during the onset of their illness and who have been misdiagnosed with other conditions for years.
 To find out more about the patients’ plight, please see these case studies read the post on the current problems with UK care.